|

 as the Jepson Manual, accepted by most if not all in the field of

 Muir and Warren Olney, he helped to found the Sierra Club.
-He travelled
+He traveled

 widely by automobile, on foot, by steamship (to Catalina Island, where

-Blanche Trask (see traskiae) was his guide), and once even took a
+Blanche Trask was his guide), and once even took a

 rowboat down the Colorado River in search of new plants.
 The Jepson